-The monthly payments reflect the rate at the time, so the payments are lower during the first two years than they are for the remaining years.
-The money put towards the buydown is put into an escrow account and is paid to the lender to make up the difference.
+The monthly payments reflect the current interest rate, so the payments are lower during the first two years than they are for the remaining years.
+The money put toward the buydown is put into an escrow account and is paid to the lender to make up the difference.

-Why would I offer a temporary buydown as a seller?
+Why Would I Offer a Temporary Buydown as a Seller?

-Why would I want to consider a temporary buydown as a buyer?
+Why Would I Want to Consider a Temporary Buydown as a Buyer?

 Now that you understand how a temporary interest rate buydown works, consider whether it makes sense for your unique situation.
-We are always happy to review all sides of the equation for you and compare different loan programs to help find the best one for you.
+We are always happy to review all sides of the residential mortgage equation for you and compare different loan programs to help find the best one for you.
 Contact us today for more details.